 Patrick's Point Campground consists of 212 acres of beautiful mountain and Cumberland River front property.
 The Back County Primitive campground is secluded wooden river front property with a private gate.
-This campground is only a few miles from Cumberland Falls State Park, Big Southfork National Park, thousands of acres of the Daniel Boone National Forest.
-Patrick's Point
+This campground is only a few miles by car from Cumberland Falls State Park, Big Southfork National Park, and thousands of acres of the Daniel Boone National Forest.
+Patr

 - Check in: After 11AM